jdyen/fwga/README.md

-# Genetic algorithms for simulating optial food web structures (fwga)
+# Genetic algorithms for simulating optimal food web structures (fwga)

-This README is for the R package fwga (food web genetic algorithms) (see also Yen JDL, et al. (in review) Highly connected food webs maximize robustness but not ecosystem throughput).
+This README is for the R package fwga (food web genetic algorithms) (see also Yen JDL, et al., Highly connected food webs maximize robustness but not ecosystem throughput, in review).

 Copyright &copy; 2015, Jian Yen